mbianchidev/mbianchidev/README.md

 - 🌱 I’m currently learning how to become a better freelance (and to contribute to Open Source)
 - 👯 I’m looking to collaborate on any kind of project
 - 💬 Ask me about DevOps Engineering, Site Reliability, Software Engineering (please backend only!)
-- 📫 How to reach me: linktr.ee/mbianchidev
+- 📫 How to reach me: [click here](linktr.ee/mbianchidev)
 - ⚡ Extra facts: I'm a gamer, combat sports lover, metal singer and junior producer!

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=mbianchidev)](https://github.com/anuraghazra/github-readme-stats)

 P.s. obvy this readme is a total WIP.
-I don't use javascript (actually typescript) that much, I swear
+I don't use javascript (actually typescript) that much in real life, I swear